-I know I know, you are dying to see how a 6000 dollar train ride actually looks from inside.
+I know I know, you are dying to see how a 6000 dollar train ride actually looks from the inside.
 The pictures below are from The Golden Chariot.
-The other trains have slightly different interior but the ambience they create is equally royal.
+The other trains have a slightly different interior but the ambience they create is equally royal.

 Golden Chariot Train: Best Luxury Train In Train?

 As I said before, I do recommend travelling on a luxury train in India.
 And I believe it may just be the best way to travel across India, provided you have the budget.